mihdan/mihdan-no-external-links/readme.txt

 4. [Optional] Configure Mihdan: No External Links settings.

 == Changelog ==

+= 5.0.3 (12.09.2022) =
+* Fixed fatal errors on logging pages
+* Fixed errors in translations in the WordPress admin
+* Removed custom link parser functionality

 = 5.0.2 (09.09.2022) =
 * Added polyfill for the deprecated mcrypt PHP module